gonicus/clacks/doc/start.rst

 Watch out for errors in */var/log/clacks.log*.
 If everything went up well, the agent starts indexing your LDAP and you might see some warnings about not recognized objects.

+After the agent is up and running, you should define a couple of ACL sets in order to get rid of the initial ACL override in your Clacks configuration.

+:status: todo
+	Insert links

+Please take a look at 'Configuring access control'.

 Installing a Clacks client